Cache Loader and Refresher Properties and Overview

 NCache provides a Startup Cache Loader to pre-load the cache with essential data on startup.
 This mechanism is vital in scenarios where an application requires specific datasets immediately after it begins execution.

-For example, imagine a video streaming site with hundreds of videos that need to be available to the user when the user accesses the site.
+For example, imagine a video streaming site with hundreds of videos that need to be available to the user the moment the user accesses the site.
 Here, the cache can be pre-loaded with existing videos on cache startup instead of manually adding the data.

 Note